 2019 High School Recognition Program Awards

-(June 11, 2019 — Melville, NY) The Long Island Music Hall of Fame (LIMHOF) is proud to announce the recipients of their third annual High School Music Department Recognition Program.
+(June 11, 2019 — Melville, NY) The Long Island Music and Entertainment Hall of Fame (LIMHOF) is proud to announce the recipients of their third annual High School Music Department Recognition Program.
 Six Long Island High School music programs were awarded recognition and will be an integral part of the LIMHOF Youth Holiday Concert November 17th at The NYCB Theatre at Westbury.

 Based on an extensive application submitted by the schools, the Hall of Fame acknowledged six high schools this year with Gold and/or Gold+ Distinction.
 The schools receiving this prestigious recognition are